- Primeros pasos

 - Integration Service está habilitado y aprovisionado para tu tenant.

-- At least one credential store is configured in Orchestrator.
+- If using Credential assets for secret fields: at least one credential store is configured in Orchestrator.
 Supported external vaults include CyberArk, HashiCorp Vault, and all others supported by Orchestrator's credential store integrations.

-Set up a credential store in Orchestrator that connects to your external vault.
+If you plan to use Credential assets for secret fields, set up a credential store in Orchestrator that connects to your external vault.
+Skip this step if you only need Text, Bool, or Integer assets.

 -